Our relationships are fundamental to our lives, whether that’s with our family, friends or colleagues. They can bring us comfort and also anguish.

 My training was undertaken at the CPPD counselling school in London on a BACP-accredited course and I abide by the BACP Ethical Framework.

-As restrictions put in place by the UK government as a result of Coronavirus (COVID-19) begin to lift, I am able to see people face-to-face.
+As Coronavirus (COVID-19 restrictions continue to lift, I am able to see people face-to-face.
 I take extra precautions to ensure your safety - the therapy room is well ventilated in between appointments and all surfaces are wiped down with antiviral agents.

-I am still able to offer video (Zoom) and telephone counselling if that is your preference.
+I am still able to offer video (MS Teams) and telephone counselling if that is your preference.

 Feel free to contact me to see how we can work together: southwalescounsellor.com or call me on 07485 474 201.